Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli.md

     {: screen}

-## Uninstalling the Log Collection CLI
+## Uninstalling the Log Analysis CLI
 {: #uninstall_cli}

 To uninstall the logging CLI, delete the plugin.